kolotsey/netconf-client/README.md

 ### Result of getData() is empty string

-The requested object was not found in the configuration or state data on the server.
+The requested container was not found in the configuration or state data on the server.
 Likely cause: the XPath expression is incorrect.

 ### Debugging